Trump DHS officials slam Biden ‘purge’ of Homeland Security Advisory Council

 "While I respect the right for a DHS Secretary to alter the HSAC to address their needs, dismissing the entire council outright and stopping a lot of important work (that was underway) is not the right approach," former DHS Secretary Chad Wolf said in a tweet.

-Ken Cuccinelli, who served on the council after having served as acting deputy DHS secretary and acting head of U.S. Citizenship and Immigration Services, was stronger in his criticism, calling the move "a mass firing, a good old fashioned purge."
+Ken Cuccinelli, who served on the council after having served as acting deputy DHS secretary and acting head of U.S. Citizenship and Immigration Services, was stronger in his criticism, calling the move to fire him and others "a mass firing, a good old fashioned purge."

 Cuccinelli said that he believed it was in line with the new administration’s moves to suppress information related to Homeland Security and the border in particular -- a nod to criticisms from Republicans and journalists that the administration has locked out media outlets from border facilities amid a continuing border crisis.